Our stories

 He spoke about challenges he’d faced, including homelessness, family separation, drugs and alcohol.

-Our team and Mike are working closely together to connect him with community services and his family on the outside and support his goal of steady employment.
+Our team and Mike are working closely to connect him with community services and his family on the outside and support his goal of steady employment.

 “He has spoken about getting his driver’s licence and a job when released and is looking positively to the future,” said our team.